skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

 # Smart News Crawler Demo - News and Content given End-User Identity

-In this reference implementation, we’ll demonstrate how you can use `kya` tokens to gate agentic and bot access to your websites and APIs.
-Content publishers can require agentic platforms and bots to submit verified `kya` tokens that deliver the identity of the human end-user.
-Content publishers no longer need to be disintermediated from their human end-users.
+In this reference implementation, we’ll demonstrate how you can use `kya` tokens to gate agent and bot access to your websites and APIs.
+Content publishers can require agents and bots to submit verified `kya` tokens that deliver the identity of their human principal / end-user.
+Content publishers need not be disintermediated from their human end-users.

 ### The Problem: Crawling Protected Content

 Publishers typically want their content to be accessed by human end-users because they aim to either generate ad impressions and/or sell the human end-users on paid subscriptions.
-They therefore set their bot managers to block web crawlers, bots and agents from accessing their websites unless these bots and agents deliver the identity of their human end-user.
+They therefore set their bot managers to block web crawlers, bots and agents, from accessing their websites unless these bots and agents deliver the identity of their human end-users.

 ### The Solution: Skyfire’s KYA Token

-Skyfire enables agents and bots to deliver an **identity token**, also known as a `kya` token, to websites and APIs.
-This token contains the identity of the human principal or business entity on whose behalf the agent is acting.
-It enables crawlers, bots and agents access protected content in a secure, auditable, and automated way.
+Skyfire enables agents and bots to deliver an **identity token**, also known as a **`kya`** token, to websites and APIs.
+This token contains the identity of the human principal, or business entity, on whose behalf the agent is acting.
+It enables crawlers, bots and agents, to access protected content in a secure, auditable, and automated way.
 Here’s how it works:

-- **Identity Verification:** The human principal or business entity behind the crawler, agent or bot verifies their identity with a trusted Identity Token Issuer like Skyfire
+- **Identity Verification:** The human principal, or business entity, behind the crawler, agent or bot, verifies their identity with a trusted Identity Token Issuer like Skyfire
-- **Token Generation:** The crawler, agent or bot, requests a KYA token using Skyfire’s API
+- **Token Generation:** At runtime, the crawler, agent or bot, requests a KYA token using Skyfire’s API
-- **Token Submission:** The crawler includes the token in the HTTP headers of its requests to the protected website.
+- **Token Submission:** The crawler, agent or bot, includes the token in the HTTP headers of its requests to the protected website or API
-- **Verification and Enforcement:** The protected website verifies the token and tracks usage, ensuring that only authorized crawlers can access the data.
+- **Verification and Enforcement:** The protected website, or its bot manager, verifies the token and tracks usage, ensuring that only authorized crawlers, agents and bots, can access the content.

 ### Live Demo Link